Hawkins30/python_learning/README.md

 - Messages are encrypted with the recipient’s public key and decrypted with their private key.
 - Simulates the foundation of modern secure messaging apps.

+### 🪶 Project 14: Digital Signatures & Message Authentication
+- Implemented digital signatures using RSA private/public key pairs.
+- Messages are signed by the sender and verified by recipients.
+- Prevents message forgery and detects tampering.
+- Introduces cryptographic integrity and non-repudiation.

 NEXT STEPS
 ----------